Frequently Asked

 - How long does a new site take to build?

-- Most Conductor builds are live within 1-2 weeks from project start.
+- Most new website builds are live within 1-2 weeks from project start.
 Day 1-3: design + content review.
 Day 4-8: build + iteration.
 Day 9-10: migration, testing, go-live.
-Caretaker onboarding is typically a few days — we don't rebuild, we just wire up DNS and start managing.
+A like-for-like Transfer is quicker: we are not redesigning, we are moving the existing site onto our managed platform and starting to manage it.

 - Will I see the site before it goes live?

 - Yes.
-Every Conductor build is reviewed at a preview URL on Vercel before we transfer your domain.
+Every new build is reviewed at a preview URL on our managed platform before we transfer your domain.
 You get to click through every page, check the copy, see it on your phone, and request changes.
 The domain only flips to the new site when you say so.

 - Do you write the content for me?

-- Within Conductor, yes — we'll write the standard pages from a brief and your existing materials, then you edit.
-For deeper content work (blog posts, landing pages, case studies), we use the AI Content Writer add-on or quote it as Custom Features at $130/hr.
+- On a new build, yes.
+We will write the standard pages from a brief and your existing materials, then you edit.
+For deeper content work (blog posts, landing pages, case studies), we quote it as custom work.

 - What's the Plan Builder?

-- An interactive section on the homepage where you pick a tier, toggle the bolt-ons you want, and see the live monthly + one-off price.
-When you click 'Get this plan', it scrolls you to the enquiry form with your selections pre-filled — so you can ask us questions about exactly what you've configured rather than starting from scratch.
+- An interactive section on the homepage where you pick a tier, toggle the add-ons you want, and see the live monthly + one-off price.
+When you click 'Get this plan', it scrolls you to the enquiry form with your selections pre-filled, so you can ask us questions about exactly what you've configured rather than starting from scratch.

 Ownership & control